PaulApivat/paulapivat/content/post/dsfs_2/index.md

 assert clicker.read() == 0, "after reset, clicker should be back to 0"
 ```
+In summary, we created a class `CountingClicker` whose methods allow it to display in text (`__repr__`), `click`, `read` and `reset`.

+All these methods belong to the `class` CountingClicker and will be passed along to new instances of classes - we have yet to see what this will look like as it relates to tasks in data science so we'll revisit this post when we have updates on the applied end.

 ## Iterables_and_Generators

+### A Brief Forey into Lazy Evaluation

 A key concept that is introduced when discussing the creation of "generators" is using `for` and `in` to **iterate** over generators (like lists), but **lazily on demand**.
 This is formally called [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation) or 'call-by-need' which delays the evaluation of an expression until the value is needed.
 We can think of this as a form of optimization - avoiding repeating function calls when not needed.